I’m perfectly aware of the fact that you might find this hard to believe, but believe me when I say that you too can learn any language.

 Fortunately, I’ve now realized that this is not the case at all, that all these people did, whether they noticed or not, was follow the right principles by which we all acquired our native languages.
-As of April 2018, I speak 5 languages and I’m pretty close to being able to communicate in a 6th one, and believe me when I say that I don’t waste a single minute of my time consciously studying grammar rules, memorizing vocabulary lists…
+As of March 2019, I speak 6 languages and I’m close to being able to communicate in a 7th one, and believe me when I say that I don’t waste a single minute of my time consciously studying grammar rules, memorizing vocabulary lists…

 I’ve also hit the wall many times when trying to learn a foreign language thanks to our “dear” traditional grammar approach, and that’s where the idea of the superhero came from, but believe me when I say that talent is not a factor when it comes to language learning, and nor are our memory or ability to concentrate and study.
 I believe this is great news, don’t you think?

 So whenever someone tells you that you’re not talented enough for language learning, that you’re never going to be able to learn your favorite language, that languages weren’t made for you…, just smile at them and don’t blame them, because they only know the traditional grammar approach themselves, and don’t forget that YOU can learn any language.

 Most likely, you’ll be that person to tell yourself that you’re not talented enough, this is not your kind of thing… most of the time, but once again don’t blame yourself and understand that it’s normal to have these thoughts since pretty much your entire life you believed the story about not being talented…